thekesolutions/koha-plugin-gobi/README.md

 * Create a **GOBI vendor** in Koha.
 Pick the vendor id (*booksellerid* on the URL).
 * Go to the plugin configuration page.
 Put the *vendor id* on the **GOBI vendor id** field.
 * Generate an API key by clicking on the refresh icon.
+* Set the 'Not for loan' value to suit your needs.
 * Save.

 ## Configure GOBI